janoujan/P3-homyfood/README.md

 ## Scenario and requirements

 You have just been recruited at Ohmyfood!, as a junior developer.
-Congratulation !

 Ohmyfood! is a young startup that would like to impose itself on the catering market.
 The goal is to develop a 100% mobile site that lists the menus of gourmet restaurants.
 In addition to traditional reservation systems, customers will be able to compose their meal menu so that the dishes are ready when they arrive.
 No more waiting times at the restaurant!